 8. Download helpful road trip planning apps

-Also, check out the iExit App to determine the best areas to take a pit stop on major highways while you’re traveling and for help finding the cheapest gas, Gas Buddy is a must.
+Check out the iExit App to determine the best areas to take a pit stop on major highways while you’re traveling.
+And for help finding the cheapest gas, Gas Buddy is a must.
 Pro tip: gas prices tend to increase on weekends and holidays, so filling your tank on Monday rather than Sunday will help you pinch a few pennies.

 9. Get a National Park’s Pass